symfony/symfony-docs/form/data_transfer_objects.rst

     $ composer require form validator twig-bundle orm-pack security-csrf annotations

-Use the example ``Task`` entity from :doc:`the main forms tutorial </forms>`, make it a doctrine entity (this requires adding a primary key) and add a validation by adding annotations.
+Use the example ``Task`` entity from :doc:`the main forms tutorial </forms>`, make it a doctrine entity (this requires adding a primary key ``id``), make the setters fluent and add a validation by adding annotations.

 .. code-block:: diff